awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.NonRDSRepl.md

 In some cases, you might need to import data from an external MySQL or MariaDB database that supports a live application to a MySQL or MariaDB DB instance\.
 In these cases, you can use the following procedure to minimize the impact on application availability\.
 This procedure can also help if you are working with a very large database\.
 Here, the procedure helps because you can reduce the cost of the import by reducing the amount of data that is passed across the network to AWS\.

 In this procedure, you transfer a copy of your database data to an Amazon EC2 instance and import the data into a new Amazon RDS DB instance\.
 You then use replication to bring the Amazon RDS DB instance up\-to\-date with your live external instance, before redirecting your application to the Amazon RDS DB instance\.
-You configure MariaDB replication based on global transaction identifiers \(GTIDs\) if the external instance is MariaDB 10\.0\.2 or greater and the target instance is RDS for MariaDB; otherwise, you configure replication based on binary log coordinates\.
+You configure MariaDB replication based on global transaction identifiers \(GTIDs\) if the external instance is MariaDB 10\.0\.24 or higher and the target instance is RDS for MariaDB; otherwise, you configure replication based on binary log coordinates\.
 We recommend GTID\-based replication if your external database supports it due to its enhanced crash\-safety features\.
 For more information, see [Global transaction ID](http://mariadb.com/kb/en/mariadb/global-transaction-id/) in the MariaDB documentation\.

 ![\[Import an external MySQL database to a MySQL DB instance\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/MigrateMySQLToRDS_1.png)

 **Note**
-We don't recommend that you use this procedure with source MySQL databases from MySQL versions earlier than version 5\.1, due to potential replication issues\.
+We don't recommend that you use this procedure with source MySQL databases from MySQL versions earlier than version 5\.5, due to potential replication issues\.
 For more information, see [Replication compatibility between MySQL versions](https://dev.mysql.com/doc/refman/8.0/en/replication-compatibility.html) in the MySQL documentation\.

 ## Create a copy of your existing database<a name="MySQL.Procedural.Importing.Copy.Database"></a>